inonoob/pirowflo/Readme.md

         ...

 At that point I had 2 service create which are "Device Information" and "Fitness Machine Service".
-But those services are still empty and don't have any charateristics defined, yet.
-For each of service a full load of charaterisitcs exists.
-In order to know which one is needed and also available, it is necceccary to check the FTMS again.
-As here every Charaterisitcs of each service is defined.
+But those services are still empty and don't have any characteristics defined, yet.
+For each of service a full load of characteristics exists.
+In order to know which one is needed and also available, it is necessary to check the FTMS again.
+As here every Characteristics of each service is defined.

-For this project only 4 Charaterisitcs are needed.
+For this project only 4 Characteristics are needed.

  - FTMservice
     - Fitness Machine Feature (2acc): Use to define the machine abilities which is read by the client